-Judge Judy Goes Ballistic On Show 21-Year-Old Guest With 10 Kids Who Says He Slept With Her Daughter
+Judge Judy Goes Ballistic On 21-Year-Old Show Guest With 10 Kids Who Says He Slept With Her Daughter

 You’ll have to check out the video above if you missed her “priceless” response.

-According to Inquisitr, Judy re-upped on her television contract in 2013.
+According to the Inquisitr, Judy re-upped on her television contract in 2013.
 The new deal with CBS TV Distribution was pretty lucrative and shows that she still has clout in Hollywood.

 “The feisty ex-New York City family court judge, 72, reportedly already banks an estimated $47 million a year, so no one will ever have to hold a bake sale for her or her family.
 Currently, in its 19th season, Judge Judy is said to be the top-rated show in first-run daytime syndication for the past five years, pulling in about 10 million viewers a day.
-The deal also includes possible new co-ventures between CBS and Sheindlin’s Queen Bee Productions, which currently produces “Hot Bench,” a similar show but with a three-judge panel.
-“Hot Bench” has already been renewed for a second season.”
+The deal also includes possible new co-ventures between CBS and Sheindlin’s Queen Bee Productions, which currently produces ‘Hot Bench,’ a similar show but with a three-judge panel.
+‘Hot Bench’ has already been renewed for a second season.”

 According to the Wrap, Judge Judy was among several celebrities at a memorial for the late Brady Bunch star, Florence Henderson, at the Television Academy in North Hollywood, California on Sunday.